NTHOscar/NTHOscar/README.md

 - 🔭 I’m a Computer Science student at The Chinese University of Hong Kong
-- 🌱 I’m currently learning and about to learn:
+- 🌱 I’m currently learning:
   - Spring Boot
   - Langchain
   - Next.js